Pratham567/campus-placement-prep/README.md

 Also I have talked about my preparation strategies here: [My Campus Placement Experience and my Strategies](http://bit.ly/PlacementPrepMedium).
 In this blog, I tried to share as many minute details as I can.
 I hope you find it useful; pls give this repo a star if it deserves :p All the best.

 ## IT company requirements (&#x1F4D6;) :
-Here's a broad breakdown that I feel are required for successful preparation for placements:
+Here's a broad breakdown that I feel are required for successful preparation for placements.
+I'll discuss each section in detail later:
 - **Communication skills** -> how you speak in the interview
 - **Presentation skills** -> how you explain your previous work
 - **General Aptitude** -> aptitude tests and your approach in interview
 - **Coding skills** -> the way you code
 - **Data structure and Algorithm** -> Most Important
-- **Operating system** -> asked in 20% tests and in interviews
+- **Operating Systems** -> asked in 20% tests and in 30% interviews
-- **Database Management** -> asked in 20% tests and in interviews
+- **Database Management Systems** -> asked in 20% tests and in 30% interviews
-- **Computer Network** -> asked in 10% tests and in interviews
+- **Computer Networks** -> asked in 10% tests and in 20% interviews
-- **Basic Linux and Unix** -> asked in less than 5% tests and in interviews
+- **Basic Unix Commands** -> asked in less than 5% tests and in interviews
 - **Basic System Design** -> OPTIONAL
   <br><br>
 **One key thing I would like to emphasize here is that having a good understanding of Data Dtructures and Algorithms is very important but may not be sufficient for some companies like Uber, Codenation, Alphonse among others.
 These companies also look for your coding style, which I'll disucss later in this doc.**